-What are the best pots and pans for a boat or any small kitchen?
+What are the best nesting pots and pans for a boat or any small kitchen?
 Whatever cookware you get, this is something that you’ll use everyday and, outside of your galley appliances such as the refrigerator and stove, will probably be the most expensive bit of galley gear you’ll buy.
 You want to get it right the first time.

-I have always used and recommended the Magma Nestable Cookware Sets (shown above).
+I love the Magma Nestable Cookware Sets.
 The “standard” set comes with 10 pieces (5 pans, 2 lids, 2 handles and a bungee) in several varieties: stainless, non-stick ceramic, non-stick Teflon and stainless that’s designed for induction stoves.
 Most of these have a stainless exterior although there is also a gorgeous blue exterior available on some (Note: the blue exteriors are no longer available on Amazon but you can still buy them directly on the Magma website.).
 There is also a 7-piece stainless set.